MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-select.md

 ---
 # Select function in PowerApps
-Simulates a select action on a control causing **OnSelect** to be evaluated.
+Simulates a select action on a control, causing the **OnSelect** formula to be evaluated.

 ## Description
 The **Select** function simulates a select action on a control as if the user had clicked or touched the control.
 As a result, the **OnSelect** formula on the target control is evaluated.